tagion/tagion/docs/gov/glossary/index.md

 ## Consensus

 Consensus refers to the process by which  [Nodes](/gov/glossary#nodes) agree on the transactions (and their order) to be recorded in the shared [Database](/gov/glossary#distributed-database).
-It ensures the integrity, security of the Tagion Network by making sure that all participanting nodes maintain a consistent view of the current state of data without relying on a central authority.
+It ensures the integrity, security of the Tagion Network by making sure that all participating nodes maintain a consistent view of the current state of data without relying on a central authority.

 In the Tagion Network, consensus is reached using an Asynchronous Byzantine Fault Tolerant (ABFT) consensus algorithm called Hashgraph.
 In this system: